 On opening day in 1926, Johnson and the Senators took on Eddie Rommel and the Philadelphia Athletics.
 Rommel and Johnson were two greats of their day.
 The game went to 15 innings.
 Johnson pitched all 15 innings never allowing a single run.
 Now that’s incredible stamina.

 In 1940, Bob Feller accomplished something that to this day no other pitcher ever has.
 On April 16, 1940, Feller led the Cleveland Indians to 1-0 win over the Chicago White Sox.
-Feller threw nine hitless innings, while striking out eight batters.
-He etched out a win for the Indians and permanent place for his name in the history books.
+Feller threw nine hitless innings while striking out eight batters.
+He etched out a win for the Indians and a permanent place for his name in the history books.